Are moisture-wicking fabrics all they are hyped up to be? Three average athletes and one outdoor worker take the test.

 So, do moisture wicking fabrics work for everyday people?
 We asked a weekend bike-rider (Kurt), a daily outdoor runner (Tiff), an indoor cardio kickboxer (Toni), and a landscape designer (Ben) to do their thing in 100-percent cotton on one day and in a polyester-performance blend the next day.
 Here’s what they found:

-- Kurt: I ride in cotton T-shirts most of the time, but when I did the comparison (I rode 10 miles on the same trail each day) I felt like I sweat a lot more in the cotton than I did in the performance T-shirt.
+- Kurt: I ride in cotton T-shirts most of the time, but when I did the comparison (I rode 10 miles on the same Iowa trail each day) I felt like I sweat a lot more in the cotton than I did in the performance T-shirt.
 Kind of surprised me.
 I wasn’t expecting that much of a difference.

-- Tiff: I have been wearing performance fabrics for my daily runs for years, so it was little weird to go back to cotton.
+- Tiff: I have been wearing performance fabrics for my daily Washington runs for years, so it was little weird to go back to cotton.
 While the cotton was very comfortable when I started my run, by the end of my typical 5 miles, I was dripping and so was my shirt.
 The next day I did the same exact run in my performance T-shirt, and I felt and looked much dryer.

 - Toni: Like Tiff, I stayed dryer in my performance capris and tank top than I did in a similar 100-percent cotton workout outfit.
 Gonna stick to performance fabrics from now on.

 - Ben.
-I was installing a large landscape project with my team on both days.
+I was installing a large landscape project in Phoenix with my team on both days.
 On day 1, I wore a cotton polo.
 By the end of the day, I looked like I just stepped out of a shower with my clothes on.
 On day 2, I wore the performance polo, and while I still sweat, I still looked presentable to my clients, and I felt much more comfortable.

 For a moisture-wicking fabric to work properly, it needs to be both sweat-wicking and breathable.
 Some fabrics (like cotton and linen) can be breathable, but they aren’t sweat wicking.
 The weave of a polyester fabric also makes a difference.
 A polyester running shirt usually features a knitted, mesh-like structure of yarns (think chain link fence).
 A polyester rain jacket, on the other hand, is made from a non-permeable weave (think canvas awning).
 When choosing moisture wicking wear for working or working out, read the manufacturer’s description and look for words like “dry-fit, sweat wicking, stay-dry, performance, antimicrobial, antibacterial, or fast drying.”